JohnPapad/Web-Server-Crawler/README.md

 ## Web-Crawler

+The crawler's job is to download all the websites' webpages from the webserver, analyzing them and finding links within the pages that will follow retrospectively.

 To run the application use the command:
 ```$ ./mycrawler -­h <host_or_IP> -­p <port> -­c <command_port> -­t <num_of_threads> -­d <save_dir> <starting_URL>```

-The crawler's job is to download all the websites' webpages from the webserver, analyzing them and finding links within the pages that will follow retrospectively.
+**The crawler works as follows:**
+In the beginning, it creates a thread pool with the corresponding threads.
+The threads are being reused.
+It also creates a queue in order to store the links that have been found so far and appends the *starting_URL* to this queue.

+One of the threads takes the URL from the queue and requests it from the server.
+The URL is in the format of (for example) ```http://linux01.di.uoa.gr:8080/site1/page0_1234.html```.

+After downloading the file, it saves it to the corresponding directory/file in the *save_dir*.

+It analyzes the file, that has just been downloaded, and finds additional links that appends to the queue.

+It repeats this process with all the threads in parallel, until there are no other links
+in the queue.

 ### Command line arguments